ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 This operation will list all currently provisioned VDCs that your account credentials provide access to.

-depth parameter defines the level of information returned with the response from 1-5.
+The optional `depth` parameter defines the level, one being the least and five being the most, of information returned with the response.

 ```
 var list = dcApi.FindAll(depth: 5);